Articles in this section

 Create a new .NET Android application in Visual Studio.

-Syncfusion .NET MAUI components are available in nuget.org.
-To add SfCartesianChart to your project, open the NuGet package manager in Visual Studio and search for Syncfusion.Maui.Charts, then install it.
+Syncfusion® .NET MAUI components are available on NuGet.org.
+To add SfCartesianChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Charts, and install it.

 Step 2: Enable .NET MAUI support